mvolkmann/blog/src/meteor.md

 ### MongoDB

-MongoDB is a popular, powerful NoSQL database.
+MongoDB is a popular NoSQL database.
 There are many commands and options to master, but the following presents some of the basics for using the MongoDB console in conjunction with Meteor.